mikepan/GameEngineBook/text/07-Scripting.md

 ### Access to Blender's Advanced Features

 You will be happy to know that the game engine has a powerful set of features beyond those found in the logic brick's interface.
-Also, almost all the functionality found in the logic bricks can be accomplished through an equivalent method of the game engine API (which will be covered in the section "Using the Game Engine API[md]Application Programming Interface").
+Also, almost all the functionality found in the logic bricks can be accomplished through an equivalent method of the game engine API (which will be covered in the section "Using the Game Engine API - Application Programming Interface").
 The API ranges from tasks that could be performed with logic bricks, such as to change a property in a sensor or to completely remove an object from the game, all the way to functionality not available otherwise, such as playing videos and network connection.

 \*\*\* Begin Note